jmgress/futureofswe/slides/Slides.md

 - The future UX is ambient, embedded, and contextual

 ---
+# Preparing for the Future

+- Learn agentic systems, system thinking, and architecture
+- Embrace change: experimentation and transparency
+- Grow internal champions for AI adoption

+---
 # Closing: A Call to Lead

 > \"AI is the runtime that is going to shape all of what we do…\" — Satya Nadella